microsoft/Azure-Analytics-and-AI-Engagement/fintaxdemo/Readme-shell.md

 	![Logic App.](media/qna_logicapp-12.png)

+> **Note:** The setup for your Dream Demo in a Box is done here and now you can follow the demo script for testing/demoing your environment.

 ### Task 7: Pause or Resume script

 > **Note:** Please perform these steps after your demo is done and you do not need the environment anymore.
 Also ensure you Resume the environment before demo if you paused it once.